Association and Consolidation: Evolutionary Memory-Enhanced Incremental Multi-View Clustering: Experiments

 \subsection{Experimental Results and Analysis}

 Table \ref{acc1} shows the performance of the proposed method on six datasets with twelve comparison methods.
-1) Despite being designed for incremental learning, the present method outperforms most traditional non-incremental methods.
-Notably, the proposed approach yields performance gains of 23.06\% and 22.2\% in ACC over the second-best method on ProteinFold and GRAZ02 datasets, respectively.
-2) Our method demonstrates improvements over existing incremental methods (CMVC, LAIMVC, FDMVC, FCMVC).
-These improvements can be attributed to the balance of VAM and KCM, which addresses the plasticity-stability dilemma in incremental learning, thereby enabling efficient knowledge accumulation in incremental tasks. \textbf{To enhance the validity of the results, we have provided code in the supplementary materials to facilitate reproduction.}
+1) Despite being designed for incremental learning, the proposed method outperforms most traditional non-incremental methods.
+Notably, the proposed approach achieves performance gains of 26.16\% and 9.94\% in ACC over the second-best method on ProteinFold and Handwritten datasets, respectively.
+2) Our method demonstrates improvements over existing incremental methods.
+These improvements can be attributed to the balance of SPD, thereby enabling efficient knowledge accumulation in incremental tasks.